 Your device connects to ExpressVPN servers using VPN protocols, the default one being the UDP protocol, which in some countries like the Middle East, is blocked.
 So you can try and change the protocol, which will also help you achieve faster connection speeds.

 Unlike ExpressVPN, from our experience, CyberGhost doesn’t get stuck with Netflix.
-Install now Cyberghost (currently 50% off on all plans), and secure your connection without having problems with Netflix compatibility.
+Install now Cyberghost (currently 77% off), and secure your connection without having problems with Netflix compatibility.
 With over 10 million users and more than 1250 servers worldwide, it will protect your PC from attacks while browsing, mask your IP address and block all unwanted access.

 For optimal performance, choose the OpenVPN TCP first, then L2TP, and finally PPTP protocols in that order.
 However, ExpressVPN doesn’t recommend using PPTP unless it is very necessary to do so as it offers minimal security.